 When it comes to retirement investing, waiting can cost you money.
 The sooner you start investing, the more time your portfolio has the potential to grow through compound interest.

 Delaying your savings means you may need to save more on a monthly basis down the line.
 If you wait to get started until your student loans are totally paid off, you could be missing out on a lot of precious time.

 That said, you don’t want retirement investing to come at the expense of your overall financial health.
 For example, you may want to delay or minimize investment contributions until you’ve paid down your high-interest debt and established an emergency fund (see #2 and #3).
 Instead, you could plan to increase contributions when you have only low interest rate student loans left on your plate.

 5. Take the (Free) Money and Run

-When you’re ready to start investing, there are a lot of account options out there.
-Start by checking with your employer to see if they offer a defined contribution plan, such as a 401(k), and whether they’ll match your contributions.
+If you’re ready to start investing even though you still have student loans, there are a lot of account options out there.
+You could start by checking with your employer to see if the company offers a defined contribution plan, such as a 401(k), and if there is some type of matching contribution.